lamemakes/pilot-drive/docs/source/roadmap.rst

 |    ☐ More vehicle disagnostic options (ie. reset monitors/clear codes, warn about troubling stats like DTCs)
 |    ☐ Customizable dial display
 |    ☐ Calculate stats on data (ie. MPG, fuel injector efficencies)
+| ☐ Documentation refinement
+|    ☐ Implement more documentation that follows the `Diátaxis framework<https://diataxis.fr/>`_, such as better tutorials and how-to's

 Frontend/UI
 ----------------------